rharmonson/rharmonson.github.io/pages/2017/cos7instpi.md

 ## Purpose

-The purpose of this article is to describe how to install CentOS 7 on the Raspberry PI 3 B for use as a starting point to install light-weight services such as DNS, NTP, DHCP, Apache, etc. This guide has been tested successfully using CentOS 7.4.1708.
+The purpose of this article is to describe how to install CentOS 7 on the Raspberry PI 3 B for use as a starting point to install light-weight services such as DNS, NTP, DHCP, Apache, etc. This guide has been tested using CentOS 7.4.1708.

 ## Raspberry PI 3